 Our Parent Programme equips parents and guardians with the tools they need to support their child's progression through academia.

 We have been in operation for over a year, and in that time we have run programmes for over 600 students and partnered with 4 different organisations.
 During the summer of 2020, we provided over 75 hours of free tuition to 36 students as part of our virtual Masterclasses.
-Our first TLP INNOVATE Programme included 25 students and a £500 giveaway.
-As a result of our Up-skilling Programme, 97% of students increased their skillset and 90% of students felt more confident about their future after finishing school.
+Our first TLP Innovate Programme included 25 students and resources to bring their solutions to life.
+As a result of our Upskilling Programme, 97% of students increased their skillset and 90% of students felt more confident about their future after finishing school.